 Can caffeine in the morning affect sleep at night?

-How long does a cup of coffee stay in your system be a crucial question for lovers of coffee to ask.
+How long does a cup of coffee stay in your system is a crucial question for lovers of coffee to ask.
 Generally, the more coffee one takes, the severity of withdrawal is likely to be high.
 Symptoms of withdrawing may start from 10-20 hours after the last coffee intake lasting up to nine days.
 Caffeine can be a tool for one to stay alert and as well it can be a weapon for massive sleep destruction.
 Due to its massive effects, you may need to cut down its usage by 50 percent so that the consequences are reduced.

 Other ways can be used as a substitute for coffee.
 Chocolate can give you a good feeling while drinking a lot of water can make you stay alert.
 However, if coffee is taken well these effects can be minimized while getting the coffee satisfaction that you are longing for.